 “There are so many homeless people in paradise,” Dr. Koyanagi explains.
 “Honolulu has the worst homeless problem in the entire nation.
 A good example is Donna in ‘Prescribing Hope’ [documentary].
 She had been gravely disabled in our community for a couple of decades.
 Through our work, she was able to get the help she needed and was able to be successfully placed in independent housing.”

-Regain control of your destiny
+Regain control of your life

 Kari Redfield is a professional content marketing writer.
 She also is a novelist and writes for newsstand magazines and has had work appear in publications such as Arizona Highways, Sedona Magazine, and American Fitness.
 And like the locums physicians profiled in these stories, she loves the flexibility and new experiences that her unique job provides, and loves to travel.
 She has been known to spend weeks in the U.S. West in her Aliner, checking out classic trad rock climbs, epic mountain bike rides, and other adventures while writing from the road.